 We decided to enhance it even further, with our greener alternative module also.
-This prompts our customers to make environmentally friendlier choices when booking on the platform, automating the awareness of greener alternatives available on the market and displaying the carbon savings at the front end.
+This prompts our customers to make environmentally friendlier choices when booking on the platform, automating available on the market and displaying the carbon savings at the front end.
 This puts carbon on parity with price, helping to influence buyers to change their mindset when ordering which will be required to meet Net Zero.